Pile diameter

 The pile diameter largely determines its load-bearing capacity and area of application.
 Common diameters range from 300 mm to over 2000 mm.
 Depending on the construction project, the optimum dimensions are determined on the basis of static calculations and soil investigations.

-The most important aspects in relation to the pile diameters are:
+The most important aspects in relation to the pile diameter is:

-• Load-bearing capacity: A larger diameter increases the load-bearing capacity of the pile.
+• Load-bearing capacity: A larger pile diameter increases the load-bearing capacity of the pile.

-• Ground conditions: Depending on the type of soil, a certain diameter is required to ensure the desired stability.
+• Soil conditions: Depending on the type of soil, a specific pile diameter is required to ensure the desired stability.

-• Use of materials: Larger diameters require more concrete and reinforcement, which affects the costs.
+• Use of materials: Larger pile diameter require more concrete and reinforcement, which affects the costs.

 Compression and tension piles